-If you’re a Filipino who wants to travel to the United States of America, you will need to get a visa to enter there.
+If you are a Filipino who wants to travel to the United States of America, you will need to get a visa to enter there.
 Here’s a guide on USA Visa Application Tips for Filipinos.

 - USA B2 Tourist Visa Applications – 20 Consul Interview Questions You Could Be Asked and How Best to Answer Them

 - Rent-a-Flight for Onward Travel Flight Bookings and Visa Applications

 - DENIED USA VISA – 7 Most Common Reasons for US Visa Rejections

 - What Will Happen if You Overstay in the USA?
 Consequences of Overstaying with your US Visa

 - Guide to B2 Interview Questions – USA Visa Application To Visit Boyfriend or Girlfriend

 Many are scared to apply for a US Tourist Visa; we have heard of denial stories, especially being speechless during the interview.
 Understanding the process of application will be a key, which will be in this article.
 Read our tips so that you have a closer chance of getting your US Visa!